1. Is there any legislation relating to working from home in your country?

 15. What is meant by remote work abroad and do national regulations exist in this regard?

 Generally, remote work abroad refers to the practice of working for a company or organisation while physically located in a different country than where the company is based.
-In this arrangement, individuals use technology to perform their job duties from a location outside of the traditional office setting, often from their home, a co-working space, or any other location with internet access.
+Use of information technology to perform the job duties is required.

 16. Which labour law provisions are applicable during remote work abroad?